Latin America

 Wendell & Melanie Nofziger

-Wendell and Melanie serve in Costa Rica with their four children, mentoring and making disciples as directors of VidaNet.
+Wendell and Melanie and their family serve in Costa Rica, mentoring and making disciples as directors of VidaNet.
 They are regional representatives for Central America, overseeing all of EMM’s programs and personnel in the region.

 Continue